MicrosoftDocs/entra-docs/docs/identity-platform/jwt-claims-customization.md

 # Customize claims issued in the JSON web token (JWT) for enterprise applications

-The Microsoft identity platform supports [single sign-on (SSO)](~/identity/enterprise-apps/what-is-single-sign-on.md) with most preintegrated applications in the Microsoft Entra application gallery and custom applications.
-When a user authenticates to an application through the Microsoft identity platform using the OIDC protocol, the Microsoft identity platform sends a token to the application.
+The Microsoft identity platform supports [single sign-on (SSO)](~/identity/enterprise-apps/what-is-single-sign-on.md) with most pre-integrated applications in the Microsoft Entra application gallery and custom applications.
+When a user authenticates to an application through the Microsoft identity platform using the OIDC protocol, it sends a token to the application.
 The application validates and uses the token to sign the user in instead of prompting for a username and password.

 These JSON Web tokens (JWT) used by OIDC and OAuth applications contain pieces of information about the user known as *claims*.
 A claim is information that an identity provider states about a user inside the token they issue for that user.
 In an [OIDC response](v2-protocols-oidc.md), claims data is typically contained in the ID Token issued by the identity provider in the form of a JWT.